1998 •PlayStation 1

 The middle tier of compatibility, including Nintendo DS (C), Nintendo 64 (C), and Dreamcast (C), is where the buyer needs some honesty.
 These are usually the systems that separate a casual dabbler from a user who is happy tweaking emulator settings, testing cores, or accepting the occasional rough edge.

 Game Case GBA CM3 leaves the strongest impression when you frame it as a recommendation for players who want a balanced handheld that can stretch beyond the basics.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.